 Renewable sources of power, especially wind and solar power, have made rapid progress over the past decade and will certainly comprise significant parts of that transition.
 But there are legitimate questions about whether wind, solar, hydroelectric and biomass power will provide sufficient, and sufficiently steady, output to fuel all the energy needs of a still expanding global population and anticipated rapid economic growth in many developing countries.
 It is thus essential to consider what the role should be over the remainder of this century for nuclear power, which is certainly carbon-free but hardly free of challenges on technical, health, management, oversight, and public perception grounds.

 Nuclear power comes in two different forms, based on the fission of heavy nuclei and the fusion of very light nuclei.
 The challenges facing these two forms are quite different.
-In the case of fission power, past reactor accidents at Three Mile Island, Chernobyl and Fukushima have eroded public support, and the problem of radioactive waste storage has still not been solved.
+In the case of fission power, past reactor accidents at Three Mile Island, Chernobyl and Fukushima have eroded public support, and repositories for long-term radioactive waste disposal have still not been identified in the U.S. and most other countries.
 Public fear of long-term health effects of radiation remains strong and is very understandable.
 The focus in the nuclear energy sector recently has been on designing more, smaller power plants – so-called modular nuclear reactors – for the future.

 This post has four parts.
 In Part I, we describe some of the basic physics behind fission and fusion energy production and review basic elements of fission reactor design.
 In Part II, we review the causes and aftermaths of the three most serious past fission reactor accidents.
 In Part III, we describe basic elements of a few different types of small modular fission reactor design being evaluated for future nuclear power installations.
 In Part IV, we review recent progress on attempts to harness fusion power and we assess the possible roles of both fission and fusion technologies in the needed 21st-century transition in worldwide power production.